amrutprabhu/amrutprabhu.github.io/data/blog/2022/create-kubernetes-custom-resource-definition-crd.md

                   type: string
 ```

-This is the most minimalist definition to create your own Kubernetes CRD.
+This is the most minimalistic definition to create your own Kubernetes CRD.

 To understand this, Let’s break it up into two parts.